InOutsourceDNA/qlik-python-project/README.md

 ## INSTALL PYTHON LIBRARIES AND REQUIRED SOFTWARE

-1. Open a command prompt or continue in your current command prompt, ensuring that you are currently within the virtual environment—you will see (DefendantMatch) preceding the directory if so.
+1. Open a command prompt or continue in your current command prompt, ensuring that you are currently within the environment—you will see (DefendantMatch) preceding the directory if so.
 If you are not, execute:
 ```shell
 $ workon DefendantMatch
 ```
 2. Execute the following commands.

 ```shell
 $ pip install grpcio